Scorncord/scorncord.erroroliver.lol/src/content/faq/4_mobile.md

 ---
-title: Is there a mobile version of Vencord?
+title: Is there a mobile version of Scorncord?
 tags: android, ios, mobile, phone
 ---

-Technically yes, we have a very barebones app for android: [Vendroid](<https://github.com/Vencord/Vendroid>) However, it suffers from many issues and thus is not recommended for daily use (nor is it actively being worked on)
+Technically yes, we have a very barebones app for android: [Scorndroid](<https://github.com/Scorncord/Scorndroid>) However, it suffers from many issues and thus is not recommended for daily use (nor is it actively being worked on)

 Instead, we recommend the following alternatives: